 Overall, the Welsh Pony is tough and sound.
 Its main requirements are daily exercise and a diet that is not too rich.
-The Welsh Cob does have feathering on its legs that must be groomed carefully to prevent infection.
+The Welsh Cob does have feathering on its legs that requires careful grooming to prevent infection.

 One genetic defect found in some Welsh Ponies is cerebellar abiotrophy, a condition in which neurons in the horse’s brain die off, causing incoordination and head tremors.

 - Ease of foaling.